+FAVOURITE SOLENT MEMORY?

-FAVOURITE SOLENT MEMORY Besides the friendships and all the University socials, going to Glastonbury festival as a News Producer in my first year.
+Besides the friendships and all the university socials, going to Glastonbury Festival as a news producer in my first year.
+TELL US A LITTLE ABOUT YOUR CAREER STORY SO FAR.

 After launching my freelancing production company, Chameleon Films, I decided that I no longer wanted to work alone on promotional client work.
 I thoroughly enjoyed it, but wanted to learn more from other people.
-I had worked in other production companies-such as Southpoint Films and Woodcut Media-while still at university.
-Then the week of graduation I found out I had a job with Royal Caribbean International.
+I had worked in other production companies - such as Southpoint Films and Woodcut Media - while still at university.
+Then in the week of graduation I found out I had a job with Royal Caribbean International.
 For over a year now I have been sailing the world working as a broadcast technician.
-I'm currently on my third ship, second contract, and will be returning to the UK in January 2018.

-TELL US ABOUT WHAT YOU ARE DOING NOW AND WHAT IT INVOLVES
+TELL US ABOUT WHAT YOU ARE DOING NOW AND WHAT IT INVOLVES.
 Although most cruises are the same and have a strict schedule, there is no typical working day.
 My duties as a broadcast technician include filming all the cruise staff events that involve guests, working with the satellites to receive our channels, working on ice shows, live broadcasting entertainers, filming the Morning Show with the cruise director and activities manager on board, and anything else that is needed.
 I work every single day, but I can visit all the ports of call we come across.
 So most days I'll head to the office straight from lying on a beach, exploring a mountain or swimming with dolphins.
 WHAT'S YOUR CAREER HIGHLIGHT?
 Everything I've seen and done on my travels.
 WHAT IS FILM?

 Creating, capturing and sharing stories to inspire, entertain and enjoy.
 WHAT TIPS WOULD YOU GIVE TO SOMEONE WANTING A CAREER IN YOUR INDUSTRY?
 Experience!
 Never give up emailing or speaking to connections, and get your foot in the door.
-This doesn't necessarily mean working for free-you are worth more than that!

-MOST DAYS I'LL HEAD TO THE OFFICE STRAIGHT FROM LYING ON A BEACH, EXPLORING A MOUNTAIN OR SWIMMING WITH DOLPHINS.
+This doesn't necessarily mean working for free - you are worth more than that! " MOST DAYS I'LL HEAD TO THE OFFICE STRAIGHT FROM LYING ON A BEACH, EXPLORING A MOUNTAIN OR SWIMMING WITH DOLPHINS."
+KATHLEEN GRAY BSC (HONS) LIVE AND STUDIO SOUND (Now known as BSc (Hons) Live Sound Technology) GRADUATED 2013 SENIOR BROADCAST ENGINEER, NEP UK

-KATHLEEN GRAY

-BSC (HONS) LIVE SOUND TECHNOLOGHY

-(Formerly BSc (Hons) Audio Engineering)

 The UK's live music industry has a value of over £1 billion and is one of the general music industry's fastest growing areas.

-THIS COURSE IS FOR YOU IF YOU WANT REAL-LIFE INDUSTRY EXPERIENCE AND THE CHANCE TO EXPLORE MULTIPLE AREAS OF AN EVER-CHANGING INDUSTRY.
+THIS COURSE IS FOR YOU IF YOU WANT REAL-LIFE INDUSTRY EXPERIENCE AND THE CHANCE TO EXPLORE MULTIPLE AREAS OF AN EVER-CHANGING INDUSTRY."
+HOW DID UNIVERSITY PREPARE YOU FOR YOUR CAREER?

-Hands-on practical lessons being taught in the classroom and then backed up on the road working at festivals, sport events and conferences to solidify the theory and operational skills required to step straight out of uni and into work.
+Hands-on practical lessons were taught in the classroom and then backed up on the road, working at festivals, sport events and conferences to solidify the theory and operational skills required to step straight out of uni and into work.
+FAVOURITE SOLENT MEMORY?

 Working in the outside broadcast (OB) truck at festivals - it's where I fell in love with the OB life and industry.
+TELL US A LITTLE ABOUT YOUR CAREER STORY SO FAR.